HCaldwell95/salt-and-stone-studios/README.md

 First-time visitor goals:

 - As a first-time visitor, I want instant clarity about the project's purpose upon landing on the page.
-- I desire effortless navigation - the ability to return to the home page quickly and a seemless way to move forward without needing to scroll back through the content.
+- I desire effortless navigation - the ability to return to the home page quickly and a seamless way to move forward without needing to scroll back through the content.
 - I hope to find reinforcement and support for the content that I am consuming through quotes, stories or images.
 - I aim to experience a sense of progression while navigating the page without feeling overwhelmed or lost.
-- I want to enjoy a visualy engaging experience without becoming fatigued.
+- I want to enjoy a visually engaging experience without becoming fatigued.

 Returning visitor goals